apankowski/doc88-downloader/README.md

     downloadPages()
     ```
    This will download all the pages.
    Pages will be automatically preloaded and saved one by one.
-   See [options](#options) section below for options.
+    * ℹ️ See [options](#options) section below for options.
+    * ⚠️ In case of Chrome, the first time you download pages you may see a popup stating that "This site is attempting to download multiple files".
+You have to allow it as each page is downloaded as a separate file.
 7. Don't interact with the page during the process.
    Wait until it ends, printing `Finished downloading pages` in the Console.
    Make sure all desired pages were downloaded correctly.